adomani/Syllabus/MA4N1/weekly_topics_tbc.md

-#  Possible weekly topics &ndash; very unstable
+#  Possible weekly topics &ndash; very preliminary

 This is a week-by-week breakdown of possible topics for the [MA4N1 Theorem Proving with Lean](https://adomani.github.io/Syllabus/MA4N1/intro).
 It is a highly susceptible to changes!